chrispyoon/consulting/index.md

       <p>I have offered free US college scholarship consulting to acquaintances and served as a board member for refugee support organizations, but I feel I can do more.
 When I first ventured into studying abroad, attempted to drop out, published a book, or prepared for scholarship applications, the lack of senior guidance was frustrating and daunting.</p>

       <p><strong>I want to make sure you don't have to struggle as much as I did.
-I plan to organize a gathering in New York soon, and I sincerely hope you will be there.</strong></p>
+Hope I can see you in New York in the near future.</strong></p>

       <p><strong>Best,<br>Chris Yoon</strong></p>
     </div>